CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Ablation Studies

 \subsection{Impact of Pair Construction}

+\paragraph{GitHub-Sourced Pairs vs Web-Crawled} We compare GitHub-sourced code with web-crawled data~\citep{askell2021general} from platforms such as StackExchange and Reddit.
+As shown in Figure~\ref{fig:res_cmp_code_web_pair}, GitHub-sourced pairs (``Source Code'') consistently outperform those from web platforms (``Webpage''), particularly as the number of solutions (N) increases.
+Moreover, the performance improvement of GitHub-sourced pairs shows no sign of plateauing, highlighting the importance of diverse, high-quality source code in building a scalable PMP pipeline.

-\paragraph{Model-Generated Pairs Comparison} We compare various pair construction methods generated by different models.
+\paragraph{Model Generated Data vs Human Data} We compare various pair construction methods generated by different models.
 In Figure~\ref{fig:res_cmp_pair_construction}, the samples before the ``\&'' are positive, and those after are negative. ``Source Code'' refers to the original code snippet, while ``1.3B-Des-Clip'' indicates that 10\% of the code description is removed before being input into a 1.3B CodeLLM to generate a rejected response.
 The green lines represent CodePMP's choice.
 Results show that pairing positive samples from the 7B model with negative samples from the 1.5B model consistently delivers the best performance across all test sets.
 Given that code execution can generate reliable outputs, future work will explore incorporating execution feedback to create more accurate preference pairs.

-\paragraph{Web-Crawled vs GitHub-Sourced Pairs} We also compare GitHub-sourced code with web-crawled data(~\cite{askell2021general}) from platforms such as StackExchange and Reddit.
-As shown in Figure~\ref{fig:res_res_eoc}, GitHub-sourced pairs (``Source Code'') consistently outperform those from web platforms (``Webpage''), particularly as the number of solutions (N) increases.
-Moreover, the performance improvement of GitHub-sourced pairs shows no sign of plateauing, highlighting the importance of diverse, high-quality source code in building a scalable PMP pipeline.